Rain Pains: What is It?

 image

-When it rains, our joints work like "balloons" - they contract in response to a high barometric pressure and expand in response to lower barometric pressure – Dr. Wen Chang.
+"When it rains, our joints act like balloons—they contract in response to high barometric pressure and expand when pressure drops," explains Dr. Wen Chang.

 Why do broken bones ache when it rains?